LAMDA-RL/Pretrained_BWArea_2.7B_30G/README.md

 # I like eating something soothing and helping to tone my body and
 ```
+## Policy Model Training

+Since BWArea model treats the language generation as a decision tasks on the language world model and a certain reward (human intention or specific tasks), one of the advantage of BWArea Model is that we can only optimize the policy model to align a certain human intention or tasks.

 ### A Simple Example of Policy Training (Using Reinforce)